On the foundations and applications of Lorentz-Finsler Geometry: Applications in Everyday Physics

 \item Cone structures might be useful also at the fundamental level of particle physics\footnote{These ideas were discussed in the meeting ``Causal fermionic systems 2025'', Regensburg October 6-10th.}.
 Indeed, whatever the fundamental theory one chooses, a semiclassical propagation of interactions should emerge for matter and energy.
-This propagation would yield cones, possibly anisotropic as considered here.
+This propagation would yield cones (resembling infinitesimal skies for the space $\Ng$ of cone geodesics), possibly anisotropic as considered here.
 Depending of the theory, these cones would match in a smooth cone structure or a quantum discretization \cite{BOW,Cuzi,Loll,Surya}.
 In both cases, they would be modelizable with the introduced tools. \een